Two signs of a Schwinger term in a commutator of fermionic currents: Virasoro Anomaly

 \section{Virasoro Anomaly}

-To have a better understanding of the results, we should consider a current algebra like a central extension of the Virasoro algebra \cite{24}, so that unlike the previous case the operator in the (anti-)normal ordered expression for the current - current commutator does not vanish identically.
+To have a better understanding of the results, we should consider an algebra like a central extension of the Virasoro algebra \cite{pol}, so that unlike the previous case the operator in the (anti-)normal ordered expression for the commutator does not vanish identically.

-We first consider a fermionic string with Majorana spinors as usual \cite{19,20}.
+We consider Virasoro algebra with Majorana spinors.
 So \eqref{S} reduces to

 The equations of motion yield

 Where